 2. Vice President.

 The Vice President, in the absence or disability of the President, shall exercise the powers and perform the duties of the President.
-The Vice President also shall assist the President generally, and exercise other powers and perform other duties as shall be prescribed by the directors.
+The Vice President also shall assist the President generally, and exercise other powers and perform other duties as shall be prescribed by the directors. [who is the acting VP when VP is acting President?]

 3. Secretary.